DenialAdams/roland/DEVELOPMENT.md

 ¹*It is possible to get away without having `just` installed - you can look in the `justfile` to see what commands `just` would be running, and run them yourself.*

+## Obtaining QBE

+TODO

+## Obtaining wasmtime

+`wasmtime` may be available from your distro's package manager.
+Failing that, check out [the wasmtime documentation](https://docs.wasmtime.dev/cli-install.html).

 # Running Tests
 `just test_amd64`